vx68k/xllmnrd/sphinx/internals.rst

    .. cpp:function:: int debug_level() const

       Returns the current debug level of the interface manager object.
-      The debug level controls the verbosity of debug logs.
+      The debug level controls the verbosity of debug logs to be emitted.
       The default debug level is 0.

    .. cpp:function:: void set_debug_level(int debug_level)